 Here Is an Overview of How Holding Periods Affect Capital Gains Tax

 The Internal Revenue Service considers assets held longer than one year to be long-term investments.
-In May of 2003, Congress lowered the capital gains tax rate to 15% for those in the higher rates and 5% for those in lower income tax brackets.
+In May of 2003, Congress lowered the capital gains tax rate to 15% for those in the higher tax brackets and to 5% for those in lower tax brackets.

 - The taxable part of a gain from qualified small business stock is taxed at a maximum 28% rate.

 - Net capital gain from selling collectibles (such as coins or art) is taxed at a maximum 28% rate.

 - The part of any net capital gain from selling Section 1250 real property that is required to be recaptured in excess of straight-line depreciation is taxed at a maximum 25% rate."

 Ramifications of Tax Rates on Your Investment Decisions

 The tax code clearly gives an advantage to those holding their investments for longer periods of time, making it easier for patient investors to build wealth.
 All investment performance must be reviewed net of taxes.
 The substantial capital gains tax reduction for long-term investments is one of the reasons value investors tend to favor the buy and hold approach.